TechArtists/data-dbt-firebase-analytics/README.md

 ## TODO

-- tests for counts from _raw to _events
 - why the DAU counts in app_health (aka _events) doesn't match the ones from raw.
 There's a dimension in there that's not fully disjunct, maybe make a _events_disjunct table as well